Tools Support

 How LCL Pricing Works

-LCL is priced per CBM (cubic meter) or per 1,000 kg — whichever is greater.
-This is called the 'revenue ton' or 'W/M' (Weight/Measure) calculation.
-If your cargo weighs more than 1,000 kg per CBM (very dense goods like metal parts), you'll be charged by weight instead of volume.
+LCL gets priced per CBM (cubic meter) or per 1,000 kg — whichever is more.
+This is the 'revenue ton' or 'W/M' (Weight/Measure) rule.
+If your cargo weighs more than 1,000 kg per CBM (very dense goods, like metal parts), you'll be charged by weight instead of volume.

-The total LCL cost includes: the ocean freight rate per CBM, origin CFS charges ($15-$40 per CBM), destination CFS charges ($15-$40 per CBM), documentation fees ($50-$100), customs clearance at destination, and any surcharges (BAF, CAF, peak season).
-The all-in cost is typically 30-50% higher than the base ocean rate alone.
+Your total LCL cost has several parts.
+The ocean freight rate per CBM.
+Origin CFS charges ($15-$40 per CBM).
+Destination CFS charges ($15-$40 per CBM).
+Documentation fees ($50-$100).
+Customs clearance at destination.
+And any surcharges (BAF, CAF, peak season).
+Add it all up, and the all-in cost usually runs 30-50% higher than the base ocean rate alone.

-Most LCL services have a minimum charge equivalent to 1 CBM, even if your cargo is smaller.
-For very small shipments (under 0.5 CBM), express courier or air freight may actually be cheaper.
+Most LCL services set a minimum charge equal to 1 CBM, even if your cargo is smaller.
+For very small shipments (under 0.5 CBM), express courier or air freight may actually cost less.

 LCL vs FCL — When to Choose Each